 The job of Engineering Manager may appeal to those who possess the ability to work independently or as part of a team.
 Aspiring Engineering Managers may also enjoy directing the activities of others in the completion of a project.
 This involves starting up and carrying out projects.
 Sometimes the job requires risk-taking and facing multiple demands.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Architectural and Engineering Managers in California is $159,284 annually, or $76.58 hourly.
-The median wage for Architectural and Engineering Managers in San Diego County is $156,398 annually, or $75.20 hourly.
+The median wage in 2016 for Architectural and Engineering Managers in California was $159,284 annually, or $76.58 hourly.
+The median wage for Architectural and Engineering Managers in San Diego County was $156,398 annually, or $75.20 hourly.
 The median is the point at which half of the workers earn more and half earn less.